 The 10-week programme aims to improve maths and science attainment for Year 3 and Year 5 pupils and consists of a computer-assisted 12 minute ‘game’ that teachers use at the beginning of maths or science lessons

 Stop and Think is based on neuroscience research, which suggests that children’s ability to learn science and maths concepts is limited by their tendency to answer with an intuitive response.
 For example, children might make the mistake of thinking that ‑5 is larger than –1 – this is a counterintuitive concept.

 The programme, through the interactive, whole-class game trains children in a cognitive strategy meant to make them reflect, or ‘stop and think’, about counterintuitive science and maths problems before answering.

 Find out more and sign up to join the waitlist for the project here.

 The EEF and Wellcome Trust funded an efficacy trial in 89 primary schools with pupils in Year 3 and 5.
 Children in the intervention group made, on average, the equivalent of one additional month’s progress in maths and two additional months’ progress in science compared to children in the control group.

 There were also some promising results for children eligible for free school meals (FSM).
 For Year 3 and Year 5 maths, and Year 5 science, FSM pupils made additional progress, on average, compared to the control group.
-With the impact on Year 3 FSM pupils being larger than for non-FSM pupils in Year 3.
+The impact on Year 3 FSM pupils was larger than for non-FSM pupils in Year 3.
 This project aims to specifically test the intervention’s impact on children eligible for FSM, as the first study only provided tentative conclusions